infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 ```

 We'll just explain the <i>setupView</i> function since it's the main part.
 The last extension is only for keyboard dismissal.
 As you can see, our <i>setupView</i> function is quite small.
-It's purpose is to initialize the *ViewOutput* and *ViewInput*.
+Its purpose is to initialize the *ViewOutput* and *ViewInput*.
 We have passed everything from our IBOutlets as parameters for the *ViewOutput* which will be used in the presenter.
 The presenter is good enough to give us some information back about the login button availability.
 After the presenter has been configured and we have got our *ViewInput* structure, we can react to the events as needed.
 In our case, we have reacted by changing the button alpha and driving the bool value into the loginButton.
-Hopefully that wasn't hard for you to cope, hold on a bit longer, we're close to the end :)
+Hopefully, that wasn't hard for you to cope with, hold on a bit longer, we're close to the end :)
 Let's move onto the *RxLoginInteractor*:

-###RxLoginInteractor
+### RxLoginInteractor

 ```swift
 import Foundation